Preliminary Economic Assessment

 - Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 There is no certainty that all or any part of the Mineral Resource will be converted into Mineral Reserves.

-Avalon’s first priority will be to carry out additional drilling with the objective of increasing the resources, while continuing to optimize metallurgical processes to confirm design parameters and product properties.
-While the economics contained in the PEA are positive, ongoing metallurgical process development work, engineering and market research have identified opportunities to improve the overall project economics or reduce t risk.
+In 2017, Avalon’s plans to carry out additional drilling with the objective of increasing the Separation Rapids resource, while continuing to optimize metallurgical processes to confirm design parameters and product properties.
+While the economics contained in the PEA are positive, ongoing metallurgical process development work, engineering and market research have identified opportunities to improve the overall project economics or reduce risk.
 These include:

 - Recovery of lithium from other lithium-bearing minerals in the resource;